«

 Notice that the "now" db is used to resolve the lookup ref, and the since-2014 db is then used to pull the associated attributes.

-In query, this can take the form of passing two different filters of the same db as separate inputs:
+In the query, this can take the form of passing two different filters of the same db as separate inputs:

 (d/q ('[:find ?count